Skip to main content

 Visitor Facilities And Travel

 The park is accessible via S-Bahn from Stuttgart to surrounding stations.
 The nature park center at Bebenhausen Monastery provides exhibits on old-growth forest ecology.
 Well-marked trail networks serve hikers and cyclists.
 Accommodation is primarily in surrounding towns.
-The park's small size means most points are within short walking distance of edges.
+The park's compact size means most points are within short walking distance of edges.
 Parking areas at key entry points manage vehicular access.
 The park is heavily used by the Stuttgart population for daily recreation.

 Conservation And Sustainability